Shipping insurance conditions

 In particular, Customers' personal data may be forwarded to the Insurer who, in its capacity as a subcontractor within the meaning of the GDPR, is intervening in order to ensure the Items, this explaining why the Insurer needs to have the personal data entered by the Customer when signing the Insurance policy with Secursus.
 Please note however that subcontractors can only act in accordance with instructions given by the Secursus.

 Customers' personal data is collected for the following purposes:

-- manage the Cargo Insurance as well as relations with the Customer;
+- manage the Parcel Insurance as well as relations with the Customer;

-- strengthen and improve the level of communication of the Internet Site;
+- strengthen and improve the level of communication of the Website;

 - enhance and personalize the services pushed to the Customer; and